Pokecube-Development/pokecube/source/datapacks/editing_spawns.rst

 Applying Custom Subbiomes ingame
 ################################

-| If an item is renamed ``subbiome-><name>``, then it can be used as a subbiome setter, and will apply the subbiome ``<name>``
-| This works by sneak right clicking 1 corner to set, then sneak right clicking the other corner.
+If an item is renamed ``subbiome-><name>``, then it can be used as a subbiome setter, and will apply the subbiome ``<name>`` This works by sneak right clicking 1 corner to set, then sneak right clicking the other corner.
 The volume in between will be set as the selected subbiome.
-| Note that to sync to the f3 menu, you may need to open the watch or pokedex's interface in that chunk
+Note that to sync to the f3 menu, you may need to open the watch or pokedex's interface in that chunk

 Extra Notes/Info
 ################

-If trying to add a spawn for a Legendary pokemob, with a specific level and variance, you must set
+If trying to add a spawn for a Legendary |pokemob|, with a specific level and variance, you must set

 .. code-block::